- Basic commands & functions

 - Get an overview of multiple charts at once.
 You can make changes to the charts in the application and see this reflected in the Presentation document in real-time.
 The Presentation document window can be viewed on a second monitor to enhance your ability to work with multiple charts efficiently.

 - Add and organize an unlimited number of charts from different documents in one place.
 Save Presentation documents for your personal use or for sharing with others.
 You can browse through the pages using the Page Down and Page Up keys on your keyboard.

-- Print or export a Presentation document with a number of charts (in this version PDF creation only works on Win10).
+- Print or export a Presentation document with a number of charts.
 This will then work as an alternative to PowerPoint.